kmareev/Learn_DevOps/Learn_CI_CD/README.md

-# Static Weather App with CI/CD Pipeline
+# Weather App with CI/CD Pipeline

-I created a simple weather application using HTML, CSS and Javascript
+I created a simple static weather application using HTML, CSS and Javascript

+![screenshot of the app] (.public/WeatherApp_Screenshot.png)

 ___